[]

 Wijmo Vue components use consistent naming conventions in template markup.
 The HTML element and attribute names used for components can be easily inferred from component classes and member names by using the following simple rules:

-The HTML element name representing a Wijmo component is specified using lower-case-dash syntax.
-For example, WjInputNumber component should be spelled as wj-input-number:
+• The HTML element name representing a Wijmo component is specified using lower-case-dash syntax.
+For example, write WjInputNumber component as wj-input-number.

 <wj-input-number :value="amount"></wj-input-number>

-For writing the component in camelCase with Auxilary Registration ,'import the Component from module and specify in the component
+• For writing the component markup in camelCase, import the Component from the module and specify in the component.
+For Auxiliary registration method, specify each component that you plan to use in the project

 let app = createApp(App);